webcd/lightwords/README.md

 # Lightwords

 Not so minimal WordPress starter theme.
-Powered by Twig, Gulp and Sass, based on Timber-starter-theme!
+Powered by Twig, Webpack and Sass, based on Timber-starter-theme!

 ## Requirements